 Shrouded in Myth: No character - at least no POV character - has ever met him.
 For some, he's terrifying, cold-hearted maniac.
 For others, he's more benign.

 Token Evil Teammate: Appears to be this for "rightful archangels".
-While others are either heavenly guardians of various fields (health, animal husbandry, agriculture) or God's loyal servants (Chihiro, Jwo-Jeng), Schueler is author of the most nausea-inducing book in The Writ, as well as advocate of Knight Templar attitude and promotor of Cold-Blooded Torture.
+While others are either heavenly guardians of various fields (health, animal husbandry, agriculture) or God's loyal servants (Chihiro, Jwo-jeng), Schueler is author of the most nausea-inducing book in The Writ, as well as advocate of Knight Templar attitude and promoter of Cold-Blooded Torture.